Cal Henderson Sells 1,500 Shares of Slack (NYSE:WORK) Stock

 - On Monday, September 16th, Cal Henderson sold 1,500 shares of Slack stock.
 The shares were sold at an average price of $25.21, for a total transaction of $37,815.00.

-Institutional investors and hedge funds have recently made changes to their positions in the stock.
-Meadow Creek Investment Management LLC purchased a new position in Slack during the second quarter valued at approximately $25,000.
-Sterling Investment Advisors Ltd. purchased a new position in Slack during the second quarter valued at approximately $28,000.
-Neuburgh Advisers LLC purchased a new position in Slack during the second quarter valued at approximately $35,000.
-Gables Capital Management Inc. purchased a new position in Slack during the second quarter valued at approximately $38,000.
-Finally, Winslow Evans & Crocker Inc. purchased a new position in Slack during the second quarter valued at approximately $38,000.
-19.35% of the stock is currently owned by hedge funds and other institutional investors.
+Slack (NYSE:WORK) last announced its quarterly earnings data on Wednesday, September 4th.
+The company reported ($0.98) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($1.03) by $0.05.
+The firm had revenue of $144.97 million during the quarter, compared to the consensus estimate of $140.60 million.
+On average, equities analysts forecast that Slack will post -0.41 EPS for the current year.

-WORK has been the topic of a number of research reports.
-Barclays cut their target price on shares of Slack from $45.00 to $44.00 and set an “overweight” rating on the stock in a research note on Thursday, September 5th.
-Atlantic Securities initiated coverage on shares of Slack in a research note on Wednesday, June 19th.
-They issued an “overweight” rating and a $37.00 target price on the stock.
-Mizuho initiated coverage on shares of Slack in a report on Thursday, September 12th.
-They set a “neutral” rating and a $26.00 price target for the company.
-KeyCorp set a $44.00 price target on shares of Slack and gave the company a “buy” rating in a report on Wednesday, September 4th.
-Finally, Credit Suisse Group reaffirmed a “neutral” rating and set a $35.00 price target (down from $40.00) on shares of Slack in a report on Thursday, September 5th.
-Seven equities research analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
-The company has a consensus rating of “Buy” and an average target price of $35.35.
+A number of research analysts recently commented on WORK shares.
+Zacks Investment Research raised shares of Slack from a “hold” rating to a “buy” rating and set a $28.00 price target for the company in a report on Saturday, October 5th.
+Stephens started coverage on shares of Slack in a report on Thursday, July 11th.
+They issued an “overweight” rating and a $43.00 price target for the company.
+DA Davidson lowered their price target on shares of Slack to $26.00 and set a “neutral” rating for the company in a report on Wednesday, October 9th.
+Monness Crespi & Hardt increased their price target on shares of Slack from $39.00 to $41.00 and gave the company a “buy” rating in a report on Thursday, September 5th.
+Finally, Credit Suisse Group reaffirmed a “neutral” rating and issued a $35.00 price target (down previously from $40.00) on shares of Slack in a report on Thursday, September 5th.
+Seven investment analysts have rated the stock with a hold rating and ten have assigned a buy rating to the stock.
+The stock currently has an average rating of “Buy” and an average target price of $35.35.

+A number of hedge funds and other institutional investors have recently made changes to their positions in WORK.
+Meadow Creek Investment Management LLC bought a new stake in Slack in the second quarter worth about $25,000.
+Sterling Investment Advisors Ltd. bought a new stake in Slack in the second quarter worth about $28,000.
+Neuburgh Advisers LLC bought a new stake in Slack in the second quarter worth about $35,000.
+Griffin Asset Management Inc. bought a new stake in Slack in the second quarter worth about $37,000.
+Finally, Gables Capital Management Inc. bought a new stake in Slack in the second quarter worth about $38,000.
+19.35% of the stock is owned by institutional investors and hedge funds.

 Slack Technologies, Inc operates Slack, a business technology software platform in the United States and internationally.
 Its platform brings together people, applications, and data, as well as sells its offering under a software-as-a-service model.
 The company was formerly known as Tiny Speck, Inc and changed its name to Slack Technologies, Inc in 2014.